 Kathie Johnson was only a few months into her role as Talkdesk’s new CMO when the COVID-19 pandemic struck and changed the world.
 There was no playbook for something of this magnitude, but Johnson realized that this was a make or break moment for Talkdesk.
 They had a cloud-based software solution for contact centers, the rooms where customer service representatives answer customer questions via phone and chat.

-With more than 3 million people in the US tethered to their desks providing customer service at these on-location centers, it became Talkdesk’s mission to not only help companies get their people working from home quickly without massive hardware investment but also to help them maintain business continuity.
+With more than 3 million people in the US tethered to their desks providing customer service at these on-location centers, it became Talkdesk’s mission to not only help companies get their people working from home quickly without massive hardware investment but also to help them with business continuity.
 To get there, Johnson recalibrated her team to anticipate incoming challenges ahead of market and launch crisis-relevant solutions.
+Furthermore, disaster recovery solutions should be a part of businesses’ continuity plans.
 In the highlights from Kathie’s interview with Drew Neisser on Renegade Thinkers Unite, you’ll see how agility is about more than jumping on a money-making opportunity, it’s about changing the world for the better.
 To hear the full interview, click here.

 How long did it take your team to get a new product offer to market?